Skip to Content

 efficient pain relief

 Above all else, Tiger Balm provides efficient pain relief.
 I’ve only been using it once a day right before bed.
-This combined with rest (I can hit the weights again starting mid-June), has me singing and dancing with ease.
+This, combined with rest (I can hit the weights again starting mid-June), has me singing and dancing with ease.

 My one tip would be to wash your hands very thoroughly after applying the Tiger Balm, and not to touch your face and eyes with any remnants on your hands.

 Other than that, you can apply Tiger Balm 3 to 4 times daily if you’re over 12 years old.
-For children 12 years of age or younger, consult a doctor before use.

 You can use Ultra Strength Tiger Balm to find relief from: